Undergraduate Programs in

 Learn from the Experts

-Our faculty bring genuine enthusiasm for what they do into the classroom and to their respective labs.
-The department chair travels every other year with a group of students to the Galápagos Islands to retrace Darwin’s studies.
-He was also the recipient of the 2019 Neil Miner Award from the National Association of Geoscience Teachers, recognizing excellence in teaching.
+Our faculty bring genuine enthusiasm into the classroom and their respective labs.
+The department chair travels every other year with a group of students to the Galápagos Islands to retrace Darwin’s research.
+He is the recipient of the 2019 Neil Miner Award from the National Association of Geoscience Teachers, recognizing teaching excellence.

 The Student Experience

 Hofstra students have participated in research at one of the largest dinosaur track sites in North America, mapped the bedrock geology of New York City, investigated groundwater and soil contamination in the suburbs of Long Island, and sampled coastal marshes for evidence of prehistoric hurricanes.
 Field trips to geological sites in the mid-Atlantic and New England, Arizona, Wyoming, Greece, and Ecuador are a regular part of the curriculum.

 Students also join Hofstra’s chapter of Sigma Gamma Epsilon, the national Earth Science honor society.

 We encourage all our students to gain research experience by working with a faculty mentor on a research project.
 Research may be done for course credit, toward completion of an honors project, or simply for experience.
 Several of our classes have authentic research projects built into their coursework.
 Students regularly accompany faculty to professional conferences around the country, such as meetings of the Geological Society of America, the American Geographical Society, and the American Meteorological Society, to present their research.

 Examples of research projects include studies of the impact of hazards, such as floods and coastal storms, the analysis of dinosaur trackways and other fossils, measurements of lead contamination in suburban soils on Long Island, mapping of bedrock features using drone imagery, and measurements of trace elements in economic mineral deposits.